Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Preliminaries

-The performance can be improved if we allow the quantizer to be stochastic, as mentioned for example in \cite{bib.inform_bottel_tishby}.
-In principle, for each channel output $y_i$ a compressed representation $z_i$ is obtained by a stochastic quantizer characterized by $P(z_i|y_i)$ chosen to maximize $I(x_i;z_i)$, then $z_i$ is compressed and sent to the users decoder using the bit rate $C= I(y_i;z_i)$ .
+A class of oblivious quantizers is stochastic, as mentioned for example in \cite{bib.inform_bottel_tishby}.
+For each channel output $Y_i$, a compressed representation $Z_i$ is obtained by a stochastic quantizer characterized by the probability mass function $P_{Z|Y}(z_i|y_i)$ chosen to maximize $I(X_i;Z_i)$; then $Z_i$ is compressed and sent to the user's decoder using the bit rate $C= I(Y_i;Z_i)$.
 The practical implementation is by means of source coding on sequences.
-The received sequence $\bbf{y}$ is encoded into the sequence of bits $\bbf{b}$ and the destination recovers the sequence $\bbf{z}$ from $\bbf{b}$.
-The serving system bit rate can be limited to $C= I(y_i;z_i)$ .
+The received sequence $\bbf{Y}$ is encoded into the sequence of bits $\bbf{B}$ and the destination recovers the sequence $\bbf{Z}$ from $\bbf{B}$.
+The serving system bit rate can be limited to $C= I(Y_i;Z_i)$.
 A proof following the steps of the source coding theorem \cite{bib.cover_and_thomas} can be constructed.
-The PDF $P(z_i|y_i)$ will set $I(x_i;z_i)$ and thus enable system communication rate of $R= I(x_i;z_i)$ by the classic channel coding theorem.
+The probability mass function $P_{Z|Y}(z_i|y_i)$ will set $I(X_i;Z_i)$ and, thus, enable a system communication rate of $R = I(X_i;Z_i)$ by the classic channel coding theorem.

-Letting the quantizer be stochastic improves performance similarly to a corresponding advantage of source coding over memoryless deterministic quantization \cite{bib.cover_and_thomas}.
+Letting the quantizer be stochastic improves performance, similarly to a corresponding advantage of source coding over memoryless deterministic quantization \cite{bib.cover_and_thomas}.
+In \cite{bib.koch}, Koch treats a stochastic quantizer, where the randomness is limited to dither known to the quantizer; this is a special case and may be considered a deterministic time-varying quantizer.

+The optimal stochastic quantizer for Gaussian signals is the GIB, and was thoroughly analyzed in~\cite{bottleneck_explain} and~\cite{bib.optimal_gib_curve}.

+The GIB is a corner stone in this paper and its attributes will be specified in the upcoming section.